Saturday, July 13, 2019

 According to the spiritual master, human beings are here to be happy and to learn.[4]
 I like the simplicity of it.
 We tend to make religion complex.
 We also have a responsibility to get to the point where we can identify the heart of a religion.
 In these too long remarks, I am concerned with the heart of Christianity.
 We often think we must produce something new and creative.
 Sometimes, however, the answer to what appears to be a puzzling question is the time-tested answer of the tradition.
 The new is not always better.
 Fred Craddock once put it that “There is power in the familiar.”
 Yes, laugh often and much.
 Win the respect of the intelligent and the affection of children.
 Earn the appreciation of honest critics and endure the betrayal of false friends.
 Appreciate beauty.
 Find the best in others.
 Leave the world a better place, even in small ways.
 Make sure that at least one person has breathed easier because you lived.
 Such simple things mean success in life.[5]
 Karl Barth has a long section of his theological work dealing with the life of the children of God.
 Where does he go?
 Right here, to these verses.
 We are not to look for anything more impressive than to find our being in the love of God and our doing in the love of neighbor.
 Pretty simple.[6]

-A lawyer tests Jesus with a question.
-25 Just then a lawyer stood up to test Jesus.
-“Teacher,” he said, “what must I do to inherit eternal life?”
-The question regarding eternal life receives much attention in Jewish literature of the late Second Temple period, with the conclusion that observance of Torah was essential.[4]
-26 He said to him, “What is written in the law?
-What do you read there?”
-The lawyer articulates the two commandments that Jewish scholarship and tradition felt represented the ultimate distillation of the 613 points of the Mosaic Law.
-27 He answered, quoting from Deuteronomy 6:5, “You shall love the Lord your God with all your heart, and with all your soul, and with all your strength, and with all your mind.
-The first tenet, to love God, was Hebrew shorthand for insisting that the totality of all that makes up a human being must be involved in loving God.
+A lawyer approaches Jesus by addressing him as teacher (Διδάσκαλε), testing him with the question of what he must do to inherit eternal life, a question that receives much attention in Jewish literature of the late Second Temple period.
+The answer to the question in Judaism was that observance of Torah was essential.[7]
+Jesus responds[8] with asking in verse 26 What is written in the law?
+How do you read?
+This may mean how he recites, which presupposes recitation of the creed in a ritual manner, which both Jesus and the scribe did.[9]
+The lawyer responds with the distillation of the 613 points of Torah, quoting first from Deut 6:5 that you shall love the Lord your God with all your heart, soul, strength, and mind.
 That most basic, essential confession of an observant Jew is a prayer and confession at both morning and evening prayer.
-The Shema of Israel identified the uniqueness of the Lord and the requirement of total commitment to the Lord.[5]
+The Shema of Israel identified the uniqueness of the Lord and the requirement of total commitment to the Lord.[10]
 The uniqueness of the God who comes to rule excludes all competing concerns.
 To those who open themselves to this summons, God already comes to rule.
 The rule of God is imminent, but it also emerges from its future nature as present.
 The basis is that oneness of God is the content of this future.
-The divine rule is the outworking of the divine claim to the present life of the creature.[6]
-In reciting the shema, we learn that the God of Jesus is none other than the God of Jewish faith, in according to the witness of the Old Testament, the God whom Israel confesses in the shema.[7]
+The divine rule is the outworking of the divine claim to the present life of the creature.[11]
+In reciting the Shema, we learn that the God of Jesus is none other than the God of Jewish faith, in according to the witness of the Old Testament, the God whom Israel confesses in the Shema.[12]
 First, it confesses a profound personal response on the part of each who would confess this truth — to love this God.
-The shema confesses a profound personal response on the part of each who would confess this truth — to love this God.
+The Shema confesses a profound personal response on the part of each who would confess this truth — to love this God.
 The original Hebrew had no need to designate both “heart” and “mind.”
 “Soul” is spirit, self, will, need, desire.
 “Strength” is physical.
 The separation of the faculties is not the key, but a complete response to God.
-To love God is to obey God in Deuteronomy 13:3-4, 30:16-20, Joshua 22:5, I John 2:4-6, and 5:3a.
-Loving God with all the heart and soul receives emphasis in Deuteronomy 4:29 (=Jeremiah 29:13), 10:12, 11:13, 30:6, 10, and Joshua 22:5.
+To love God is to obey God in Deut 13:3-4, 30:16-20, Josh 22:5, I John 2:4-6, and 5:3a.
+Loving God with all the heart and soul receives emphasis in Deut 4:29 (=Jer 29:13), 10:12, 11:13, 30:6, 10, and Josh 22:5.
 The point of loving God is to honor God by the way we live in harmony with the will of God.
 One is to love God with the whole self and being.
 The demands of this command take on life in every aspect of human life ‑‑ heart, soul, mind and strength ‑‑ and are to permeate "all" (repeated each time) corners of that part of human existence.
 Along with the Jews of his day, Jesus undoubtedly recited the Shema.
-According to the Mishnah, every Israelite male should recite this verse twice daily.[8]
+According to the Mishnah, every Israelite male should recite this verse twice daily.[13]

 The New Testament is uncompromising in its monotheism.
 When Christians hear the accusation from both Jews and Muslims that they are tri-theists, to put it bluntly, they show they have not even tried to appreciate the Christian notion of God, for whom the Trinity is precious in its affirmation of both the transcendence and immanence of God.
 God is Father of us all, who has communicated to humanity what God is like in the Son, and who remains among us through the energy of the Spirit.

 The love of God summarizes the being of the children of God.
-[9] This commandment is given to the people in covenant with God.
+[14] This commandment is given to the people in covenant with God.
 It presupposes that God is one, and thus the commandment is for humanity.
 Love alone corresponds to the uniqueness in which god is the Lord.
 Love is the one choice in which a human being chooses God as Lord.
 It is a command that moves against legalism.
 Jesus is not reducing the number of commandments to this, but inviting us beyond a legal approach to being the people of God.
 Yes, love is a command, which may feel strange to us until we realize that only love can make a meaningful demand of us.
-This command invites into partnership with God, for as we love God we partner with a God who love us.
+This command invites into partnership with God, for as we love God, we partner with a God who love us.
 To love God is to choose God as our Lord.
 Love embraces the future, for God is for us and this God who loves us and whom we love is our future.
 Even in our love for God, we are conscious of sinfulness and inability to offer anything to God.
 Such love of God means that our being and activity are directed toward seeking God.
 We need to be careful of the deception of the way we seek God.
 We do so through spiritual discipline, through the practice of the means of grace.
 We pray, meditate, study, give generously of time, talent, and treasure, open ourselves sin worship privately and corporately, and witness in the world.
 We need to exercise great care that we not become good at practicing spirituality as an art.
 The flowering of such piety will be brief.
 Our best thoughts and actions can be deceptive in that they become a mask of who we are.
 Our seeking of God in the practice of such disciplines could be another form of rejecting the genuine experience of God.
 The point is not how well we practice such disciplines but the God whom we seek.
 Our seeking of God needs to be total, of our mind, heart, soul, and strength.
 Such seeking will result in finding, but never fully, so we must keep seeking.
 Even such finding will lead us to feel, touch, and taste of the world differently than before.
 In finding God we find the grace of God, the unmerited love of God.
 This grace reminds us of the rebel and imperfect person we always are.
 Grace does not allow arrogance.
 Grace reveals our slothful approach to life.
 Grace points us away from self and toward God, who has shown us what we can become in Christ through the power of the Spirit.
 By this grace we find true life.
 In seeking God with all the heart, mind, soul, and strength, we seek God without reservation, without division, and voluntarily, in a way that touches every part of who we are.
 Such love of God is the only praise we can offer to God.

 “A proselyte approached Hillel with the request Hillel teach him the whole of the Torah while the student stood on one foot.
 Hillel responded, “What you find hateful (or, What you yourself hate), do not do to another (or, your neighbor).
 This is the whole of the Law.
 Everything else is commentary.
 Now go learn that!”

-The first few verses of Leviticus 19 insist on Israel’s honoring their holy God with proper respect; verses 9-18a require that they show justice and respect to their fellow human beings as well.
+The first few verses of Lev 19 insist on Israel’s honoring their holy God with proper respect; verses 9-18a require that they show justice and respect to their fellow human beings as well.
 Offering one’s best to God is not sufficient to fulfill the heart of God’s commandments; one must also offer one’s best to others.
 Historically, the "neighbor" referred to in Leviticus 19:18 specifically meant "the sons of your own people."
-However, Jesus had expanded the definition of "neighbor" far beyond those borders (see Luke 10:25‑37, the parable of the Good Samaritan), erasing national and ethnic self‑centeredness as well as excuses for limits on loving one's "neighbor."
+However, Jesus had expanded the definition of "neighbor" far beyond those borders in the parable of the Good Samaritan), erasing national and ethnic self‑centeredness as well as excuses for limits on loving one's "neighbor."

-28 And he said to him, “You have given the right answer; do this, that is, if you live by these two commandments, and you will live.”
-By affirming his answer, Jesus agrees that Torah observance is indeed the way to eternal life.
-If we want to make a difference in the world, we have to be different.
+If we want to make a difference in the world, we must be different.
 The greatest danger we face in life is the loss of self.
-Yet, we can pass it off quietly, as if its loss were nothing.[11]
+Yet, we can pass it off quietly, as if its loss were nothing.[16]
 Jesus is talking about those things that will help us truly live.
 Are we ready to be alive to God and to one another?

 Neither Hillel nor Jesus was by any means the first to tie together the poetic demands of Deuteronomy 6:5, known in the tradition as the Shema, and the compassionate command of Leviticus 19:18.